Oshkosh M-ATV: Exports

 The United Arab Emirates Army initially ordered 55 M-ATVs through an FMS sale in 2011.
 The UAE ordered another 750 M-ATVs direct from Oshkosh in July 2012.
 These are to provide greater off-road mobility and crew protection for regional security and peace-keeping operations; users include the elite Presidential Guard.
 Deliveries were completed in August 2013.
 In September 2014, the UAE requested another 44 M-ATVs from U.S. surplus stocks.

 In September 2013, the Saudi Arabian Army began negotiations for an order for an undisclosed number of M-ATVs.
 Saudi Arabia received an estimated 450 M-ATVs including some extended wheelbase variants.

 On 7 April 2014, the U.S. government donated 162 M-ATVs to the Croatian Army for use in small-scale combat operations in urban and restricted environments.
 Fifteen M-ATVs are going to the Croatian Special Forces Command (SFCOM), five will be with the Support Command (SCOM), two with the Military Police Regiment, and 78 entered service with the Croatian Army in 2015, with a further 62 to follow in 2016 for the 1st Battalion of the Motorized Guards Brigade in Gospic.

-In January 2015, it was reported that the U.S. was to donate 308 Mine Resistant Ambush Protected (MRAP) vehicles to Uzbekistan under the Excess Defense Articles program.
+In January 2015, it was reported that the U.S. was to donate 308 MRAP vehicles to Uzbekistan under the Excess Defense Articles program.
 Requested totals include 159 M-ATVs with UIK, plus 50 Maxxpro Plus, 20 MaxxPro recovery, 50 BAE RG-33L CAT II and 70 Cougar CAT 1 (W/ISS (65); W/O ISS 5) vehicles.

 In February 2015, it was disclosed that the U.S. was providing 20 M-ATVs to African Union (AU) peacekeepers in Somalia.
 These M-ATVs will replace older 1980s-vintage Casspir vehicles.

 On 25 February 2015, Polish special forces received 45 M-ATVs.
-The handover ceremony took place in Cracow, Poland and the US Ambassador in Poland, Stephen D. Mull, participated in the event.
+The handover ceremony took place in Kraków, Poland and the US Ambassador in Poland, Stephen D. Mull, participated in the event.
 Delivery of the MRAP vehicles was carried out within the framework of the Excess Defense Articles program, the standard way that the U.S. military gives surplus equipment to allies.

 In June 2016, photographs released by the Iraqi Ministry of Defence showed M-ATVs with Iraqi Special Operations Forces (ISOF) (also known as the Counter-Terrorism Service (CTS)) units advancing northwards for the operation to retake the Islamic State-held city of Mosul.